martgonz/ping-pong/README.md

 ## Technologies Used

 This project uses HTML, CSS and Bootstrap with some elements copied from Bootstrap on W3 Schools website.
 Most of my references were from Google and W3 Schools.
-This also used Java and JS Query my references include Epicodus, previous projects and Mozilla Developer.
+This also used Java and JS Query my references include Google, Epicodus, Treehouse, YouTube, previous projects and Mozilla Developer.

 ### License